Traveling on your golfing holidays will involve flying with golf clubs. Lugging your clubs along is not always the most exciting prospect.

-Your golf bag must be packaged within a hard-shell case or packed in a soft-sided golf travel bag.
+According to airline golf bag rules, your golf bag must be packaged within a hard-shell case or packed in a soft-sided golf travel bag.
 Soft bags will require you to sign a limited release.

 Only one golf bag per passenger can be booked at standard charges.
 Overweight baggage fees apply to bags that exceed 50 lbs and bags cannot exceed 115 linear inches.

-Bags that weigh more than 100 pounds or is longer than 115 linear inches (length + width + height) will be rejected.
+📢 Need To Know: Bags that weigh more than 100 pounds or is longer than 115 linear inches (length + width + height) will be rejected.

 Checked golf bag may only contain: